awaismushtaqqq/vu-prime-config/PRIVACY-POLICY.md

 - **Uninstall** — uninstalling the Extension removes all local data; server-side data can be deleted upon request
 - **Object** — opt out of the Community Chat by simply not using it (it does not run in the background)

-To exercise these rights, contact us via WhatsApp (+92 346 0306869).
+To exercise these rights, contact us via email: awaisatpersonal@gmail.com.

 ---